-How to make baby eat baby?
+How to get a baby to eat apricots?

 In spring, apricots make their grand return to supermarket shelves.
 Their mild, naturally sweet flavor is loved by little ones, and their beautiful orange color immediately catches a baby's eye and sparks their curiosity.
 You can offer apricots to your baby right from the start of BLW .